Academic study support

 If you require regular or longer than normal extensions please contact your AccessAbility Advisor

-Changes to assignment methods
+Changes to assessment methods

 Alternative examination arrangements